Law and order (politics): Results

-Advocates of stricter policies toward crime and those accused of crime have won many victories since the issue became important.
+Advocates of stricter policies toward crime and those accused of crime have won many victories since the rise of tough-on-crime policy.
 Highlights include stringent laws dealing with the sale and use of illicit drugs.
-For example, the Rockefeller drug laws passed in New York state in 1973, and later, laws mandating tougher sentences for repeat offenders, such as the three-strikes laws adopted by many U.S. states starting in 1993 and the re-legalization of the death penalty in several states.
+For example, the Rockefeller drug laws passed in New York state in 1973 and later, laws mandating tougher sentences for repeat offenders, such as the three-strikes laws adopted by many U.S. states starting in 1993 and the re-legalization of the death penalty in several states.
 Opponents of these and similar laws have often accused advocates of racism.
 Civil rights groups have steadfastly opposed the trend toward harsher measures generally.
 The law-and-order issue caused a deep rift within the Democratic Party in the late 1960s and 1970s, and this rift was seen by many political scientists as a major contributing factor in Ronald Reagan's two successful presidential runs in 1980 and 1984.
 In both elections, millions of registered Democrats voted for Reagan, and they collectively became known as "Reagan Democrats".
 Many of these voters eventually changed their party registration and became Republicans, especially in the South.

 Although violent crimes are the primary focus of law-and-order advocates, quality-of-life crimes are sometimes also included under the law-and-order umbrella, particularly in local elections.
-A tough stance on this matter greatly helped Rudy Giuliani win two terms as mayor of New York in the 1990s, and was also widely cited as propelling Gavin Newsom to victory over a more liberal opponent in San Francisco's mayoral election of 2003.
+Rudy Giuliani's win and reelection as mayor of New York in the 1990s are attributed to his tough-on-crime policy and Broken windows policing.
+This involved going after low-level offenses with the idea they would deter escalations in crime.
+Homicide and burglary dropped 73% and 66% respectively from 1990-1999.
+A focus on quality-of-life crimes is also widely cited as propelling Gavin Newsom to victory over a more liberal opponent in the 2003 San Francisco mayoral election of 2003.
 Richard Riordan also became Los Angeles' new mayor in 1993 for the first time in 20 years after Tom Bradley retired.
 Platt (1995) argues that the intensity of law-and-order campaigns represents a significant shift in criminal justice that involves modernization and increased funding for police technology and personnel, privatization of security services and surveillance, higher rates of incarceration, and greater racial inequality in security and punishment.
 The phrase was used repeatedly by Donald Trump in his presidential nomination acceptance speech in 2016, which Salon.com interpreted as an intentional reference to Nixon's use of the term.
 Politico Magazine reported that the rhetoric was at odds with the crime rates being at 50-year lows in the country.